 A recent Nielsen poll found that the average American spends over 60 hours per week on a digital device.
-At this point in time, the average customer is incredibly discerning when it comes to software, apps, and websites.
-As a result of our increasingly tech-savvy and mobile driven lives, brands must revamp their web presence for today’s mobile audiences.
+At this point in time, the average customer is incredibly discerning when it comes to software, websites, and applications.
+As a result of our increasingly tech-savvy and mobile driven lives, brands must revamp their web design to enhance their presence for today’s mobile audiences.

 In the same way that retailers and restaurant chains strategically assess and carefully implement updates to physical locations, brands should hold their websites to the same scrutiny and attention to detail.
 If you're wondering whether or not your own website is meeting the expectations of today's digital consumer, the following list will help you assess a website and decide if it's time for a redesign or complete rebuild.

 Mobile devices are the new standard when it comes to computing.
 We are officially in the Post-PC era when it comes to the device of choice for consumers.
 In fact, 25% of all website traffic in the world came from a smartphone or tablet (which means brands must optimize their websites for mobile users).

 Not only do websites need to be optimized for mobile device screen sizes, but they must also attend to touchscreens and finger-tips rather than a mouse click.
 Buttons, content, and other user interface features must adapt to smartphones and tablets.
 If not, consumers will encounter a clunky mobile version of a site and cancel their purchase.

 Responsive website design (RWD) is an approach to web design that adapts page elements for specific devices.
 RWD can allow for one website that optimizes itself for tablets, smartphones, and PCs accordingly.
 Leading to open access for potential customers regardless of the device they use to surf the web.